Glossary of AA: Important 12 Step Terminology to Know

 Carry The Message: The primary purpose of AA is to help members stay sober and to have them, in turn, help other alcoholics to achieve sobriety.

-12 Steps: The spiritual program guided by the Big Book of Alcoholics Anonymous.
+12 Steps: The spiritual program is guided by the Big Book of Alcoholics Anonymous.
 The purpose of the steps is to help individuals recover from compulsive, out-of-control behaviors and restore manageability and order to their lives.

-12 Traditions: General guidelines for healthy relationships between the group, members and other groups.
+12 Traditions: General guidelines for healthy relationships between the group, members, and other groups.

 12 Concepts: Principles to help ensure that various elements of A.A.’s service structure remain responsive and responsible to those they serve.